Fawkner

 Table Chart PROFILE FAQ

-Fawkner's dwelling structure, as per the latest Census, consisted of 83.7% houses and 16.3% other dwellings such as semi-detached homes, apartments, and others.
-Home ownership in Fawkner stood at 37.4%, with mortgaged dwellings accounting for 30.7% and rented ones at 31.9%.
-The median monthly mortgage repayment was $1,876, while the median weekly rent was recorded as $376.
-Nationally, Fawkner's mortgage repayments were higher than the Australian average of $1,863, with rents exceeding the national figure of $375.
+Fawkner's dwelling structure, as per the latest Census, consisted of 83.7% houses and 16.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Home ownership in Fawkner stood at 37.4%, with mortgaged dwellings at 30.7% and rented ones at 31.9%.
+The median monthly mortgage repayment was $1,876, below Melbourne metro's average of $2,000.
+Median weekly rent in Fawkner was $376, compared to Melbourne metro's $390.
+Nationally, Fawkner's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing